Class 1 Touring Cars: First generation (1993–1996)

-Second generation (2019-2023)
+Second generation (2019–present)

 In early 2014, the DTM and the Japanese Super GT Series began a co-operation agreement in which the two series would begin to merge their technical regulations.
 This led to an official tie-up in September of the same year, with plans for the DTM to move to 2.0-litre inline-4 engines by 2017.
 Aerodynamic alterations were agreed in 2015, with the seeds sown for potential joint-races between the series.

 Later in the same year however, the regulation changes were postponed to 2019 given DTM manufacturers' reluctance to potentially engage in more costly development.
 Super GT would also delay the implementation of the regulations to 2020, as the final regulations were signed off in 2018.

 The second generation of Class 1 Touring Car is a purpose-built racer based on a two-door road-going model.
 The cars feature a two-litre turbocharged inline-four engine, capped at 650 hp and mounted in the front of the car.
 Push-to-pass and DRS are employed on the DTM vehicles (but not in Super GT), which benefit from 3.4t of downforce.
 All vehicles must be front-engine, rear-wheel drive.

 The first Class 1 cars debuted at the 2019 DTM Hockenheim round.
 DTM and Super GT conducted joint-races at the end of 2019, however both saw the previous generation Super GT GT500 cars enter.
 Aston Martin, entering DTM for the first time through the new regulations, concluded their program after a single season with constructors R-Motorsport claiming the cars were too expensive.
 Audi followed suit by announcing their departure from the series for the 2021 season in April 2020.
-The DTM eventually abandoned the regulation set after just two seasons and switched to a GT3–based formula from 2021.
+The DTM eventually abandoned the regulation set after just two seasons and switched to a GT3–based formula from 2021, leaving Super GT as the only remaining series with these regulations for GT500 competitors although the GT300 category still uses Group GT3 rules to this day.

-Also, Super GT announced 2023 is the last season using Class 1 regulation.